CKolkey/ts-node-action/README.md

 }
 ```

+### Options

 #### `cursor`

-If the `cursor` key is present with an empty table value, the cursor will be moved to the start of the line where the
+If the `cursor` key is present with an empty table value, the cursor will be
-current node is (`row = 0` `col = 0` relative to node `start_row` and `start_col`).
+moved to the start of the line where the current node is (`row = 0` `col = 0`
+relative to node `start_row` and `start_col`).

 #### `callback`

-If `callback` is present, it will simply get called without arguments after the buffer has been updated, and after the
+If `callback` is present, it will simply get called without arguments after the
-cursor has been positioned.
+buffer has been updated, and after the cursor has been positioned.

 #### `format`

 Boolean value.
 If `true`, will run `=` operator on new buffer text.
+Requires
-Requires `indentexpr` to be set.
+`indentexpr` to be set.

 #### `target`

 TSNode.
-If present, this node will be used as the target for replacement instead of the node under your cursor.
+If present, this node will be used as the target for replacement instead
+of the node under your cursor.

 Here's a simplified example of how a node-action function gets called:

 ```lua
 local action = node_actions[lang][node:type()]
 local replacement, opts = action(node)